Jamie-Michelle/Computing-Machine/README.md

 ⁂

-Changes for version 17.6:
+Changes for version 17.7:

-I implemented a great deal of improvements to the GTK+ 3 portion of the theme.
-I ameliorated the buttons, tabs and popovers, as well as making additional enhancements.
-The various theme-elements are now defined in a more consistent manner across said portion, which also enabled simplification of the code.
+This release mainly simplifies the code of the GTK+ 3 portion of the theme, with a few slight improvements to its appearance.
+Note that the prior release, version 17.6, implemented a number of major improvements to said portion.

 ![Computing-Machine-GTK-2.png](https://raw.githubusercontent.com/Jamie-Michelle/Computing-Machine/master/Computing-Machine-GTK-2.png)